noseka1/noseka1.github.io/source/_posts/2016-06-26-deploying-kubernetes-on-openstack-using-heat.markdown

 . openrc.sh
 {% endcodeblock %}

-You should be able to talk to the OpenStack now.
+You should be able to talk to OpenStack now.
 For example, check if you can list the available OpenStack networks with:
 {% codeblock lang:sh %}
 openstack network list
 {% endcodeblock %}